ajgappmark/T2B-framework/README.md

 #News
 * 21/07/16:
    * Added `VirusTotal check`: once the program is started, itself check is recognised as malware in the Database of [VirusTotal](https://www.virustotal.com/).
 Note that if the file was never scanned before, VT reports an "error". **You have to register on VT to get an api key**, [here](https://www.virustotal.com/en/documentation/public-api/) for more infos.
    * Added `HOOK` function: *still in dev*.
-Thanks to @JeffHoogland for [pyxhook](https://github.com/JeffHoogland/pyxhook), at the time of writing you can check if hook is running or not, and if you want stop it.
+Thanks to [JeffHoogland](https://github.com/JeffHoogland) for [pyxhook](https://github.com/JeffHoogland/pyxhook), at the time of writing you can check if hook is running or not, and if you want stop it.
    * Added `certificate auto extractor`: if the certificate.pem is not present in the directory, it'll extract form the code.
    * Fixed `s-wifi`: Thanks to [netifaces](https://pypi.python.org/pypi/netifaces) now you can check what netifaces are present and than choose the wifi card, no more if/ip-config.
 * 14/07/16: